Tilana/Classification/README.md

 ```

 ### Download pre-trained Word2Vec model
+The word embeddings used for sentence classification with a convolutional neural network can either be trained on the specific collection or implemented by using a pre-trained model.
-We are using a pre-trained vector model trained on part of Google News dataset (about 100 billion words).
+Google provides such pre-trained word embeddings which are trained on parts of the Google News dataset (about 100 billion words).
 The model contains 300-dimensional vectors for 3 million words and phrases.
-The archive with the 1.5 GB model is [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) available.
+The archive (1.5 GB) is [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) available.
-Download the file and unpack it in the **Word2Vec** folder.
+To make use of it, just download the file and unpack it in the **Word2Vec** folder in the main directory.

 ## Detailed list of dependencies